DenizenScript/Denizen-Beginners-Guide/source/guides/first-steps/local-test-server.md

 ![](images/myserverfolder.png)

 - **Step 3: Make a launch script.** The simplest way to do this is to just open Notepad and create a file named `start.bat` (be sure to save as 'all files', not 'text documents').
-In this file, put the following: `java -Xms1G -Xmx1G -jar paper.jar nogui` ... you can configure the specifics - the '1G' twice is how much RAM you want to give to the server <span class="parens">(`1G` means "One GigaByte of RAM", you can also type values like `2G` for 2 GigaBytes, `500M` for 500 MegaBytes, etc.)</span>, and 'paper.jar' is the name of the server jar file. <span class="parens">(On Linux or Mac, create a `start.sh` file and edit it with whatever your favorite text editor is.
+In this file, put the following: `java -Xms1G -Xmx1G -jar paper.jar nogui` ... you can configure the specifics - the '1G' twice is how much RAM you want to give to the server <span class="parens">(`1G` means "One GigaByte of RAM", you can also type values like `2G` for 2 GigaBytes, `500M` for 500 MegaBytes, etc. If you change it, make sure to change both the 'Xms' and the 'Xmx' values.)</span>, and 'paper.jar' is the name of the server jar file. <span class="parens">(On Linux or Mac, create a `start.sh` file and edit it with whatever your favorite text editor is.
 The command to include remains the same.)</span>

 ![](images/startbat.png)